 Two differentiated A3 reading spreads for you to print.

-Reading comprehension question sheets, differentiated using our magnifying glasses key (on the bottom right).
+Reading comprehension question and answer sheets, differentiated using our magnifying glasses key (on the bottom right).
 One magnifying glass indicates easier and two means harder.

 "A brilliant magazine which fills a real gap in the market.
 It’s fun, intelligent and very “do-able” for a wide range of ages and abilities."Carolyn Stroud